jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

-In the US, the Federal Trade Commission (FTC), the regulatory agency governing data privacy, and NHTSA currently advocate for industry self\- regulation,209 but individual states are adopting vastly different approaches, and many havent started at all.
+In the US, the Federal Trade Commission (FTC), the regulatory agency governing data privacy, and NHTSA currently advocate for industry self\- regulation,209 but individual states are adopting vastly different approaches, and many haven’t started at all.
 So far, only a handful of states have enacted data privacy laws that specifically address connected vehicles, although several more are pending in legislatures across the US.
 Additionally, states can opt to cover connected vehicle data via comprehensive privacy bills.